bitterfly/dictionary-rewrite/README.md

 # Brief

-This project is for applications of automata  course at FMI(Faculty of Mathematics and Informatics) written in GO
+This project is for applications of automata  course at FMI(Faculty of Mathematics and Informatics) written in GO.

-It builds an failure transducer which, given a dictionary D, represents Σ*D. Then it implements text rewriting using the leftmost long strategy, i.e. given a text it rewrites every occurence of a dictionary word in the texts with its image.
+It builds a failure transducer which, given a dictionary D, represents Σ*D. Then it implements text rewriting using the leftmost long strategy, i.e. given a text it rewrites every occurence of a dictionary word in the texts with its image.

 The implementation follows the description in: https://www.aclweb.org/anthology/W17-4001.pdf